zedlopez/ifm/The Recipe Book.md

 Given that our hypothetical "multiply-giving" applies to each given object in turn, it might seem to be useless to create "multiply-giving" as an action different from "giving" – but the convenience is that manipulating the multiple object list makes it possible to group behaviour artificially.
 The trick here is that, on the first pass of the multiply-giving rulebook, we look at the entire multiple object list, perform actions, print output, and set a flag saying that the action has been handled.
 The flag tells Inform not to do or print anything for any of the subsequent passes through that action rulebook; thus we artificially create a situation where, instead of performing an action on each object in turn, Inform acts once on the entire group.
 That allows us to assess the cumulative qualities of the group and have the action respond differently than it might when assessing each item individually.

-[The Facts Were These] demonstrates how we might write an action for ``give three dollars to man`` or ``give pie and hat to man`` where the man would only accept the collective gift when its total proved satisfactory.
+[The Facts Were These] demonstrates how we might write an action for ``GIVE THREE DOLLARS TO MAN`` or ``GIVE PIE AND HAT TO MAN`` where the man would only accept the collective gift when its total proved satisfactory.

-[Western Art History 305] demonstrates how we might allow ``examine``, which doesn't normally permit multiple objects, to take them, but to give vaguer responses to a mass examination than an individual one.
+[Western Art History 305] demonstrates how we might allow ``EXAMINE``, which doesn't normally permit multiple objects, to take them, but to give vaguer responses to a mass examination than an individual one.

 [The Best Till Last] shows a technique for arranging a multiple-object list into a more narratively satisfying order.